mapprotocol/docs/develop/map-relay-chain/Integrate-an-Exchange.md

-# Integrate an Exchange with MAP Relay Chain
+# Integrate an Exchange with MAPO Chain

 ## Overview

-The objective of this document is to provide a brief overview of how to integrate with the EVM-Compatible MAP Relay Chain(Atlas).
+The objective of this document is to provide a brief overview of how to integrate with the EVM-Compatible MAPO Chain(Atlas).
 For teams that already support ETH, supporting the Atlas is as straightforward as spinning up an Atlas node (which has the same API as go-ethereum) and populating Atlas ChainID (22776) when constructing transactions.

 ## Integration using EVM Endpoints